Next Capitol Hill Visits: May 2020

 Capitol Hill Visits Background

-In August 2014, CCIM Institute's executive leadership team voted to align the organization's Capitol Hill Visit strategy with the National Association of REALTORS® (NAR) Realtor Party Convention, which is held annually in Washington, D.C.
+In August 2014, CCIM Institute's executive leadership team voted to align the organization's Capitol Hill Visit strategy with the National Association of REALTORS® (NAR) Legislative and Trade Expo, which is held annually in Washington, D.C.

 Key Objectives of CCIM's Current Hill Visit Strategy

 Increased power in numbers.
-A primary reason for aligning with NAR" for Hill Visits is the increased power in numbers associated with NAR's Realtor Party Convention.
-A few thousand REALTORS® attend NAR's meetings in Washington, D.C. and use this opportunity to meet with their state Congressional leaders to discuss critical issues that are impacting the real estate industry.
+A primary reason for aligning with NAR for Hill Visits is the increased power in numbers.
+A few thousand REALTORS® attend NAR's meetings in Washington, D.C. and use this opportunity to meet with their Congressional leaders to discuss critical issues that are impacting the real estate industry.

 More emphasis on commercial legislative issues.
-While NAR has traditionally focused on issues that impact residential Realtors®, it has started to incorporate more commercial issues in the annual Hill Visit talking points in recent years.
-In 2014, two of the three key talking points NAR took to the Hill were commercial real estate related issues.
-These talking points communicated the importance of preserving real estate-related tax policies and reforming the secondary mortgage to provide certainty in the U.S. housing market.
+While NAR has traditionally focused on issues that impact residential Realtors®, it has been incorporating more commercial issues in the annual Hill Visit talking points in recent years.
+These talking points communicated the importance of preserving real estate-related tax policies, including 1031 exchanges, reform of the National Flood Insurance Program, and extending the section 179D deduction.
 Each year the topics are chosen based on importance and timeliness.
 Your participation at the local and state REALTOR® association level can help to highlight commercial issues.

 Increased commercial staff support.
-NAR now has two government affairs staff dedicated to commercial issues.
-In summer 2014, NAR hired a new staff member dedicated to monitoring and reporting on regulatory commercial issues in addition to the existing commercial legislative staff member.
+NAR has a robust government affairs staff dedicated to commercial issues.
+In summer 2014, NAR hired a new staff member dedicated to monitoring and reporting on regulatory commercial issues in addition to the existing commercial legislative staff.
 This demonstration of NAR's commitment to supporting commercial real estate issues makes this the ideal time for CCIM to align with the organization's Hill Visits.

 Changes in the Hill Visit Process

 In the past, IREM and CCIM staff played a major role in coordinating the Hill Visit, facilitating meetings with Congressional leaders, and providing a half-day orientation session prior to the single day on the Hill.
 NAR also provides a Hill Visit briefing on the Wednesday morning of the conference.
 States also have dedicated briefings provided by NAR staff.
-Hill Visit materials are also provided on the website and in print to FPCs.
+Hill Visit materials are also provided on the website and in print to FPCs, and will be posted on the Capitol Hill community in CCIM Connect.

 Collaboration with NAR will require much more coordination among CCIM's staff, chapter leaders, and members.
-Hill Visits are scheduled through NAR's state real estate associations and occur over several days during the REALTOR® Party Convention (not a single day as has been done with IREM in the past).
+Hill Visits are scheduled through NAR's state real estate associations and occur over several days during the REALTOR® Party Convention.
 Therefore, CCIMs must strengthen and/or establish relationships with state REALTOR® associations to ensure they are able to participate in the process.

 The Role of Federal Political Coordinators